luweizhang/chess-ai/README.md

 This AI using a convolutional neural net as its evaluation function.

 The trained convolutional net will be used as an evaluation function to narrow down the search space of the tree search.
-After the search space has been narrowed down, the optimal move will be determined using the minimax algorithm
+After the search space has been narrowed down, the optimal move will be determined using the minimax algorithm (with alpha beta pruning).

 Please use virtual machine to run this: